mnmartinez127/ai231mex5_groceryseg/README.md

 The application can be used on its own.
 However, it can also be used as a client to the included server script.
 To run the server, open a terminal inside the repository folder, then run:
 ```
-python server.py [PORT]
+python server.py -p [PORT]
 ```
-This will run the server component on a specified port Ex: `python server.py 8000` will run the server on port 8000 of your device.
-Not specifying a port will result in port 8002 being used.
+This will run the server component on a specified port Ex: `python server.py -p 8000` will run the server on port 8000 of your device. `-p [PORT]` is optional and will default to port 8002 being used.
 If you are using ssh on a server, you can use:
 ```
 nohup sh -c 'python server.py' > server_out.txt 2>&1 &